hww/XiGameTool/README.md

 }
 ```

 The strings in the field will be associated (the references cached) with first access to a property.
 The editor will generate the drop down selection menu for each field.
-Or values could be set as thext with the inspector's developing mode.
+Or values could be set as text with inspector's developing mode.

 ![Art Primitive Component](/Documentation/art-primitive.png)

 In case when the configuration will be changed, the string will keep previous config value.
 The drop down menu will indicate it.

-It is easy to make the validation or migrations tools.
+:boom: It is easy to make the validation or migrations tools.
 So the solution is very safe for large project and team.

 ## Game Categories Window

-To control the visibility and displaying statistics for categories and subcategories of the objects.
+To control the visibility and displaying statistics for `categories` and `subcategories` of the objects.

 ![Layers Window](/Documentation/categories_window.png)

 ## Unity Layers Window

-The pannel alow makes visible or invisible the Unity layers, also it can set a layer protected or not.
-Additionaly it allow to change layer's color.
-And finaly it displays a statistics per layer.
+Allows makes visible or invisible the Unity layers, also it can set a layer protected or not.
+Additionally it allow to change layer's color.
+And finally it displays a statistics per layer.

 ![Layers Window](/Documentation/layers_window_colors.png)

 ## Selection Sets Window

-The pannel alow makes visible or invisible the objet set.
-Additionaly it displays metrics per category.
+The panel allows to makes visible or invisible the objects in `selection-set`.
+Additionally, it displays metrics per category.

 ![Categories Window](/Documentation/object_sets.png)